-I am a senior lecturer in Linguistics, specialising in sociolinguistics, and head of youth language in the Manchester Centre for Youth Studies.
+I am a Reader in Linguistics, specialising in sociolinguistics, and head of youth language in the Manchester Centre for Youth Studies.
 I am particularly interested in the ways in which spoken language varies between individuals and groups of speakers, and the role that language variation plays in the construction and performance of identity.
 This involves the study of accents and dialects, and the ability to measure fine phonetic differences in people's speech.

 Having spent a number of years looking at the patterns of such sociolinguistic variation in a second language, I currently focus on three areas of research:

 University of Manchester

 I am interested in supervising PhD students in the following areas:

 I am currently Director of Studies for the following students:

 Language variation and change (particularly at the level of phonetics and phonology); sociophonetics; urban youth language; English accents and dialects; dialect acquisition; dialect perception; language and identity; the teaching of pronunciation; vowel/colour perception.

 For a complete list of publications (including those under review), pdf copies of selected items, and a full list of conference papers, please visit www.robdrummond.co.uk

 I am involved in three current research projects:

 UrBEn-ID - Exploring the language and identities of urban youth.

 Manchester Voices (with Dr Erin Carrie) - Exploring the language, identities and people of Greater Manchester